It's easy to forget about the [HTML `

 return context

-Then use {{ title }} in your base.html:
+Then use `{{ title }}` in your `base.html`:

-By using both a title class attribute and a get_title method, it will be easy to set a "static" title for a view:
+it will be easy to set a "static" title for a view:

 class BillingView(PageTitleViewMixin, TemplateView):